asdfdotdev/utm.codes/README.txt

 = What if I want to share links on a social network your settings don't support? =

 Adding your own custom social network options is easy with an API filter.
 Visit our GitHub wiki for examples and more details.

+= What if I want to shorten my links using a service other than Bitly or Rebrandly? =

+Adding your own shortener support is easy with a custom shortener class and API filter.
+Visit our GitHub wiki for examples and more details.

 = I love this plugin. =